⇐

 Then Yahweh’s anger burned against Moses and He said:

-— Go in peace — said Jethro.
+— Go.
+Stay safe! — said Jethro.

-Then Yahweh said to Moses in Midian:
+But after many years, the king of Egypt had died.
+Then Yahweh said to Moses in the land of Midian:

 — Go, return to Egypt, because those who wanted to kill you are dead.

-And Yahweh said to Moses:
+Yahweh said to Moses:

-(She said that because of the circumcision.)
-Then Yahweh let him go.
+She said that because of the circumcision.

-— Thus says Yahweh, the God of Israel: ‘Let My people go, so they may hold a feast for Me in the wilderness.’
+— Thus says Yahweh, the God of Israel: “Let My people go, so they may hold a feast for Me in the wilderness.”

 But Pharaoh said: